 eBooks by Robinette Waterson can be found at:

-Paperback also available.
+Paperback also available at Amazon.